Creative Direction, Illustration, & Motion Design

 Art Direction & Logo Design

 After working with her for years on the Advocates for Informed Choice brand, Anne asked me to draw the logo for her personal practice.
 She wanted something that blended conventional legal symbolism (civil rights, in particular) with her roots in Sonoma County as a “country lawyer.”
-The result is a discreet monogram that combines the rolling hills of the North Bay with the scales of justice.
+The result is a discreet monogram that combines the rolling hills of the North Bay with the scales of justice, and keeps human rights at the center of everything.

 Design, Illustration, Web